JACK-COM/prisma-python/README.md

 ### 2. Install project dependencies with uv

-Since this is Python, you will need to set up and activate a new virtual environment before adding dependencies.

-Run the following in the project root (where `pyproject.toml` can be found) to install project dependencies from the included `uv.lock` file.\
+After completing the pre-setup phase, run the following in the project root (where `pyproject.toml` can be found) to install project dependencies from the included `uv.lock` file.\
 Note: this will also sync your database to the contents of your `schema.prisma` file, as well as generate the Prisma client for you.
 As such, it will fail unless you have completed [**pre-setup**](./PRE_SETUP.md), i.e.:

 1. Create a database